Geffreyvanderbos/geffre/src/note/logitech-options-opensource-alternative.md

 Logitech decided to introduce a ChatGPT feature in Options+.
 That's right.
 The sofware for your mouse now includes artificial intelligence.
 (Oh, it also adds a random `ai_overlay_tmp` directory to your Home directory. 🤨)

 So, I pull out my trusty [Appcleaner](https://freemacsoft.net/appcleaner/)  and remove the 1.2GB(!!) of bloat from my Macbook.
 After the slaughter, I started looking for alternatives.
 Backwards?
 Maybe.
 Call me passionate.

-After a few options not worth mentioning, I found [Linear Mouse](https://linearmouse.app/).
+When I found [Linear Mouse](https://linearmouse.app/), I stopped looking.

 A quick `brew install --cask linearmouse` and it felt I won a lottery.
 Truly.
 It covers all I need, and nothing more.